-This post will provide an overview of how to upload resources using the CONTENTdm (CDM) Project Client using the tab-delimited text file (TDTF) to avoid during this process.
+This post will provide an overview of how to upload resources using the CONTENTdm (CDM) Project Client using the tab-delimited text file (TDTF) along with a number of errors to avoid during this process.
 This whole blog post is written assuming a Windows environment, sorry Mac users.
 Also I apologize that the section discussing errors doesn’t provide examples of the specific error messages, but addressing these most commons problems should get you to a solution hopefully.

 Uploading Using the TDTF

 Importing using the TSTF can be utilized when selecting either the option to upload multiple simple digital objects:

 Of while uploading complex objects after selecting “Object List” from the list of methods to add resources:

 Considering the TDTF is a pretty simple data encoding option in a simple .txt file, it can be tricky to create one correctly.
 Internally, all metadata is generated in an Excel Workbook (.xlsx) file.
 The headings for each column correspond to the metadata application profile created in CONTENTdm ahead of time.
 While it is possible to simply use the “Save As” option inside Excel itself to save as a TDTF, I highly recommend avoiding this route.
 Through some quirk of programming, if any of your metadata fields contain quotation marks, for instance a description such as:

 This portrait depicts John "The Barbarian Librarian" Dewees while sitting at the reference desk of the Local History and Genealogy department of the Toledo Lucas County Public Library on July 1, 2020.

 The results TDTF will instead save an extra set of quotation marks that will ultimately be uploaded to CONTENTdm and visible to the public: